wiloon/blog/content/post/archive-0/2011-08-30-rt-jar-dt-jar-tool-jar.md

 Code libraries, property settings, and resource files used by the Java runtime environment.
 For example:

-rt.jar &#8212; the bootstrap classes (the RunTime classes that comprise the Java platform&#8217;s core API).
+rt.jar - the bootstrap classes (the RunTime classes that comprise the Java platform's core API).

-charsets.jar &#8212; character conversion classes.
+charsets.jar - character conversion classes.